India is home to remarkable linguistic diversity. According to the 2011 Census, over 121 languages in India and 270 mother tongues were identified.

 Challenges and Initiatives for Linguistic Preservation

-3. Digital Resources: Developing online dictionaries, translation tools, and educational resources in different languages can promote their accessibility and usage in the digital age.
+- Digital Resources: Developing online dictionaries, translation tools, and educational resources in different languages can promote their accessibility and usage in the digital age.
+Furthermore, having a document translation from a Certified Translation Company can help in promoting languages.

 Celebrating Linguistic Diversity